George Cleverley father-son duo

 George Cleverley Leather

 Cleverley’s place in popular culture continues unabated – the company’s distinctive shoes, including their trademark chisel-toe silhouette, were recently seen on the feet of Stallone in the second season of mob drama Tulsa King.
 But there’s more than just showbiz credentials keeping Cleverley more relevant than ever here in 2024.
-“Bespoke is so important now because at the high end people want luxury and not loud branding,” explains Glasgow Jr. to Anatoly & Sons — whose own contribution to the classic shoe canon can be seen here, with many styles echoing those made by Cleverley & Son for their bespoke clients and ready-to-wear lines.
+“Bespoke is so important now because at the high end people want luxury and not loud branding,” explains Glasgow Jr. to Anatoly & Sons — whose own contribution to the classic shoe canon can be seen in their shoe collection, with many styles echoing those made by Cleverley & Son for their bespoke clients and ready-to-wear lines.

 “They want exclusivity, and unique styles and materials, without showing off.
 “They want quality and discrete luxury which is the DNA of bespoke.
 This is why we are getting so many new clients from all over the world.”